ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 [Machine Learning](https://www.technologyreview.com/s/612437/what-is-machine-learning-we-drew-you-another-flowchart/) is an advanced case of applied statistics and data analysis.
 ML refers to the process of identifying rules and parameters about a certain problem, that allow a computer to get better at addressing that problem over time.
 There's nothing magical about this work, other than being impressed at how many calculations can be done in a short amount of time, and how much work people have done in this area over time.

-If you want to work on ML algorithms, you will need a really strong background in math.
+If you want to work on ML algorithms, you'll need a really strong background in math.
 If you want to apply ML techniques to specific problem areas, you'll need enough of a math background to have a high-level understanding of how ML works, but most of your work will involve adapting existing ML libraries to specific problem areas.

 [top](#top)